International Money Transfer Limits: Complete Guide [2026]

-This guide shows you everything you need to know about the maximum amounts for international money transfer imposed by the most used banks in the US, how you can increase those limits, and some providers that offer more convenient and cheaper ways to send large amounts of money abroad, like Remitly and Wise.
+This guide covers the maximum international transfer limits for US bank, how to increase those limits, and providers offering more convenient and affordable ways to send large amounts abroad, like Remitly and Wise.

 Here is most frequently asked questions about wire transfer limits:

-Do I have to pay tax on money transferred from overseas to the US?You generally don’t have to pay taxes on money received from abroad as a gift or personal transfer, but transactions over $10,000 will need to be reported to the IRS.
+Do I have to pay tax on money transferred from overseas to the US?You generally don’t have to pay taxes on money received from abroad as a gift or personal transfer, but financial institutions report transactions over $10,000 to FinCEN under the Bank Secrecy Act.

 Which providers have the highest limits to transfer money abroad?